nkdAgility/azure-devops-migration-tools/docs/content/docs/get-started/getting-started/index.md

 2. Check that you have the required [Permissions]({{< ref "docs/setup/permissions" >}}) to run the tools.
 3. Get to grips with the [Configuration]({{< ref "docs/reference" >}}) to understand how to configure the tool. (you can skip this for now and come back to it later)

+## Validation Process

+> **Before you begin migration, review the [Validation Process documentation]({{< ref "docs/get-started/validation" >}}) to understand how the tools automatically check your configuration and data for common issues.
+This can save you significant time and help avoid common migration errors.**

 ## Getting Started

 This is going to be a crash course and I really recommend watching [What can go wrong and what can go right with a migration via Azure DevOps](https://youtu.be/3jYFD-6_kZk?si=xxvBoljBWjGAOVuv) and then [Basic Work Item Migration with the Azure DevOps Migration Tools](https://youtu.be/Qt1Ywu_KLrc?si=uEXjLS2pwe244ugV) before you get started!
 This will prep you for the journey ahead.